-NTE Carolinas II, LLC 24 Cathedral Place, Suite 300 St. Augustine, Florida 32084 is hereby issued this for construction of a 500-MW natural gas-fueled combined cycle merchant plant generating facility to be commenced within three years of this Certificate, consisting of one combustion turbine, one heat recovery steam generator, and one steam turbine generator and ancillary transmission facilities located in Rockingham County, North Carolina, between Highway 65 to the east and New Lebanon Church Road to the west, subject to the following conditions: (a) NTE Carolinas, II, LLC, will construct and operate the generating facility in strict accordance with applicable laws and regulations, including any local zoning and environmental permitting requirements; (b) NTE Carolinas, II, LLC will not assert that the issuance of the certificate in any way constitutes authority to exercise any power of eminent domain, and it will abstain from attempting to exercise such power; (c) NTE Carolinas II, LLC, will obtain approval of the Commission before selling, transferring, or assigning the certificate and/or generating facility; (d) this certificate is subject to Commission Rule R8-63 and all orders, rules, regulations and conditions as are now or may hereafter be lawfully made by the Commission.
+NTE Carolinas II, LLC 24 Cathedral Place, Suite 300 St. Augustine, Florida 32084 is hereby issued this for construction of a 500-MW natural gas-fueled combined cycle merchant plant generating facility to be commenced within three years of this Certificate, consisting of one combustion turbine, one heat recovery steam generator, and one steam turbine generator and ancillary transmission facilities located in Rockingham County, North Carolina, between Highway 65 to the east and New Lebanon Church Road to the west, subject to the following conditions: (a) NTE Carolinas, II, LLC, will construct and operate the generating facility in strict accordance with applicable laws and regulations, including any local zoning and environmental permitting requirements; (b) NTE Carolinas, II, LLC will not assert that the issuance of the certificate in any way constitutes authority to exercise any power of eminent domain, and it will abstain from attempting to exercise such power; and (c) NTE Carolinas II, LLC, will obtain approval of the Commission before selling, transferring, or assigning the certificate and/or generating facility.